beajorrin/DTC-Bioinformatic-Course/Readme.md

 Unix systems are case-sensitive, that is, they consider "GTC" and "gtc" to be different.
 This applies to file and folder names too.
 This leads to an important point however, in that you should avoid creating files and folders whose name only varies by case.
 Not only will it avoid confusion, but it will also prevent problems when working with different operating systems.
 Windows, for example, is case-insensitive, so it would treat file names that differ by case as a single file, potentially causing data loss or other problems.
 You might be tempted to just hit the Caps Lock key and use upper case for all your file names.
 But the **vast majority of shell commands are lower case**, so you would end up frequently having to turn it on and off as you type.
 Most seasoned command line users tend to stick primarily to lower case names for their files and directories so that they rarely have to worry about file name clashes, or which case to use for each letter in the name.
 #
 Now, let's try searching for sequence headers in our fasta file.
 Remember, sequence headers always begin with a '**>**' in fasta file format, which gives us an easy search term.
-Type the following and press Enter:

 :keyboard:
 ```bash